 Here at Writing Commons, we are eager to present scholarship on Communication Studies that is likely to help students evolve as writers and speakers.
 Please see Contribute for details regarding our peer-review process.

-Communication theorists are especially fond of formalist research methods.
+Communication theorists are especially fond of formalist and textual research methods.